The book is an interesting take on what it takes to attain a happy marriage and why only ~30% of us end up in happy marriages.

 Seeing your romantic future with your crystal ball

 - After a failed relation, people look back and see the red flags which were visible in the beginning and they decided to rationalize them out during the charm of the relation.

-Observing the important personality traits during the relation and trying to estimate chances of forming a satisfying and stable relationship is important.
+Observing the important personality traits during the relationship and trying to estimate the chances of forming a satisfying and stable relationship is important.

 Couples when asked to estimate their probability of divorce put it at 10%.
-Then they were told that divorce rate is 50% and now they estimated probability of their divorce to be 23%, while estimating 58% for others.
+Then they were told that the divorce rate is 50% and now they estimated the probability of their divorce to be 23% while estimating 58% for others.

-Another study showed that couples rated each other’s marriage much higher than the friends/family around them, 6 months later in a follow up study, it was found that friends/family were more accurate judge of the relation.
+Another study showed that couples rated each other’s marriage much higher than the friends/family around them, 6 months later in a follow-up study, it was found that friends/family were a more accurate judge of the relation.

 - What should I be looking for in a partner?

 Look for traits, characteristics consistent over time, like personality, physical features, etc.

 Personality traits – extroverted vs introverted, nice or mean, calm or neurotic.

 Attachment style developed during childhood continues into adulthood, it could be – secure/insecure/avoidant